angiegeralis/cs260-lab1-angiegeralis-main/README.md

 the entire list of the first dimension, but only the first index of the 2nd dimension
 3) I was not sure what to expect on this one other than some section of the array, but after running it I see now that it is returning the first two indexes of the rows of the first three columns.
 Part 3
+When I set the xlim and ylim to larger numbers the graph looked choppy.
+I preferred the smoother graph it gave without limits.
 Part 4

 ---